 Stop at the picnic area at High Bluff Overlook, then scan the sea for whales, sea lions, brown pelicans, and, in spring and summer, thousands of seabirds nesting on offshore rocks.
 If you want to put some miles on your hiking boots, the Klamath area features a lovely coastal walk, the Yurok Loop, which visits pristine Hidden Beach (1 mile/2 kilometers round-trip).
 Or, for an easy stroll beneath towering redwoods, walk the 1-mile/2-km Lady Bird Johnson Grove loop.

-Jutting dramatically out into the blue Pacific, the over 70,000-acre/28,732-hectare Point Reyes National Seashore almost seems to break away from the Northern California coast.
-The coastal preserve, some 30 miles/48 kilometers north of San Francisco, protects more than 1,500 animal and plant species and 80 miles/130 kilometers of shoreline.
+Jutting dramatically out into the blue Pacific, the over 70,000 acre/28,732 hectare Point Reyes National Seashore almost seems to break away from the Northern California coast.
+The coastal preserve, some 30 miles/48 kilometres north of San Francisco, protects more than 1,500 animal and plant species and 80 miles/130 kilometres of shoreline.
 Here, breakers pound remote beaches, wisps of fog wash over coastal hills, and tule elk roam in wild meadows.

-The park’s main visitor center at Bear Valley is a great place to start exploring—and kids love its interactive displays.
-Get updates on whale watching (typically January to mid-April), wildflower displays (best in early- to late-spring) and trail conditions.
-For wildlife watching, head to Tomales Point to see the tule elk, especially during the fall rutting season.
-Then move on to 200-acre/81-hectare Abbotts Lagoon to view rich bird life (more than 45 percent of North America’s bird species have been spotted at Point Reyes).
-For beach walks, try dog-friendly Kehoe Beach, 11-mile/18-km-long Great Beach, or intimate McClures Beach.
-For a worth-it workout, take the 308 steps down (and yes, up on the back) to the 1870s-era Point Reyes Lighthouse.
+The park’s main visitor centre at Bear Valley is a great place to start exploring, and children love its interactive displays.
+Get updates on whale watching (typically January to mid April), wild flower displays (best in early to late spring) and trail conditions.
+For wildlife watching, head to Tomales Point to see the tule elk, especially during the autumn rutting season.
+Then move on to 200 acre/81 hectare Abbotts Lagoon to view rich bird life.
+More than 45 percent of North America’s bird species have been spotted at Point Reyes.
+For beach walks, try dog friendly Kehoe Beach, 11 mile/18 kilometre long Great Beach, or intimate McClures Beach.
+For a worth it workout, take the 308 steps down, and then up, to the 1870s era Point Reyes Lighthouse.